sanchitdilipjain/aws-image-builder-pipeline/docs/index.md

 ## Create an image pipeline using the EC2 Image Builder console

 **Introduction**
-- EC2 Image Builder is a fully managed AWS service that makes it easier to automate the creation, management, and deployment of customized, secure, and up-to-date server images that are pre-installed and pre-configured with software and settings to meet specific IT standards.
+- EC2 Image Builder is a completely managed AWS service that simplify the process to automate the creation, management, and deployment of tailored, secure, and up-to-date server images that are pre-installed and pre-configured with software and settings to match specific IT standards.
 - Features of EC2 Image Builder

-  - Increase productivity and reduce operations for building compliant and up-to-date images
+  - Greater productivity and reduce operations for building compliant and up-to-date images
-  - Increase service uptime
+  - Greater service uptime
-  - Raise the security bar for deployments
+  - Improved the security standard for deployments
   - Centralized enforcement and lineage tracking
   - Simplified sharing of resources across AWS accounts

 **How EC2 Image Builder works?**
-- When you use the EC2 Image Builder pipeline console wizard to create a custom image, a wizard guides you through the following steps.
+- When you use the EC2 Image Builder pipeline console setup to create a custom image, a wizard guides you through the following steps.

-  - **Specify pipeline details**: Enter information about your pipeline, such as a name, description, tags, and a schedule to run automated builds.
+  - **Provide pipeline details**: Enter details about your pipeline, such as a name, description, tags, and a schedule to run automated builds.
-  - **Choose recipe**: Choose between building an AMI, or building a container image.
+  - **Select recipe**: Select from building an AMI, or building a container image.
-  - **Define infrastructure configuration**: Image Builder launches EC2 instances in your account to customize images and run validation tests.
+  - **Provide infrastructure configuration**: Image Builder launches EC2 instances in your account to customize images and run validation tests.
-  - **Define distribution settings**: Choose the AWS Regions to distribute your image to after the build is complete and has passed all its tests
+  - **Provide distribution settings**: Select the AWS Regions to distribute your image to after the build is complete and has passed all its tests

 **Tutorial**
 - This tutorial walks you through creating an automated pipeline to build and maintain a customized EC2 Image Builder image using the Create image pipeline console wizard.
-To help you move through the steps efficiently, default settings are used when they are available, and optional sections are skipped.
+To simplify the demo, default settings are used when they are available, and optional sections are skipped.
-- Create image pipeline workflow
+- Deploy image pipeline workflow

-  - Step 1: Specify pipeline details
+  - Step 1: Provide pipeline details
-  - Step 2: Choose recipe
+  - Step 2: Select recipe
-  - Step 3: Define infrastructure configuration - optional
+  - Step 3: Provide infrastructure configuration - optional
-  - Step 4: Define distribution settings - optional
+  - Step 4: Provide distribution settings - optional
   - Step 5: Review
   - Step 6: Clean up

-  **Step 1: Specify pipeline details**
+  **Step 1: Provide pipeline details**

   - Traverse to the <a href="https://console.aws.amazon.com/imagebuilder/">EC2 Image Builder console</a>

     <img src="images/image1.png" class="inline" width="700" height="150"/>

-  - To begin creating your pipeline, choose Create image pipeline.
+  - To initiate creating your pipeline, select Create image pipeline.

     <img src="images/image2.png" class="inline" width="700" height="175"/>

-  - In the General section, enter your Pipeline name (required).
+  - In the General section, provide your Pipeline name (required).

     <img src="images/image3.png" class="inline" width="700" height="300"/>

   - In the Build schedule section, you can keep the defaults for the Schedule options.
-Note that the Time zone shown for the default schedule is Universal Coordinated Time (UTC).
+Note that the Time zone is Universal Coordinated Time (UTC).

     <img src="images/image4.png" class="inline" width="700" height="150"/>

-  - For Dependency update settings, choose the Run pipeline at the scheduled time if there are dependency updates option.
-This setting causes your pipeline to check for updates before starting the build.
+  - For Dependency update settings, select the Run pipeline at the scheduled time if there are dependency updates option.
+This setting will lead your pipeline to check for updates before starting the build.
 If there are no updates, it skips the scheduled pipeline build

     <img src="images/image5.png" class="inline" width="700" height="150"/>

   - Choose Next to proceed to the next step.

-  **Step 2: Choose recipe**
+  **Step 2: Select recipe**

   - Image Builder defaults to Use existing recipe in the Recipe section.
 Choose the Create new recipe option.

-  - In the Image type section, choose the Amazon Machine Image (AMI) option to create an image pipeline that will produce and distribute an AMI.
+  - In the Image type section, select the Amazon Machine Image (AMI) option to create an image pipeline that will generate and distribute an AMI.

     <img src="images/image6.png" class="inline" width="700" height="300"/>